STMicroelectronics/x-cube-tof1/Projects/NUCLEO-L476RG/Examples/CUSTOM/VL53L3CX_SimpleRanging/README.md

     - SDA <---> D14
     - INT <---> A2
     - XSDN <---> A1
-  - If you power the Nucleo board via USB 3.0 port, please check that you have flashed the last version of the firmware of ST-Link v2 inside the Nucleo board.
-In order to flash the last available firmware of the ST-Link v2, you can use the STM32 ST Link Utility.
+  - If you power the Nucleo board via USB 3.0 port, check that you have flashed the last firmware version of the ST-Link v2 on the Nucleo board.
+In order to flash the latest firmware version of the ST-Link v2, you can use the STM32 ST Link Utility.
   - This example has been tested with STMicroelectronics:
     - [NUCLEO-L476RG board](https://www.st.com/en/product/nucleo-l476rg.html)